-These two superfoods are the perfect compliment to each other.
-The good fats in the the avocado help the absorption of the vitamins in tomatoes.
+These two superfoods are the perfect complement to each other.
+The good fats in the avocado help the absorption of the vitamins in tomatoes.

 Sadly, no, frozen avocados are not good for any salads.
-They disintegrate when thawed and loose all their flavor, texture.
-Frozen avocados are best for smoothies, soups and avocado dressing.
+They disintegrate when thawed and lose all their flavor, and texture.
+Frozen avocados are best for smoothies, soups, and avocado dressing.

-Tomatoes are above-ground fruit and have fiber that will offset some of the carbs in it.
+Tomatoes are above-ground fruits and have fiber that will offset some of the carbs in them.
 One tomato has about 4g carbs and 1.5g fiber.
 This means that tomatoes have 2.5g of net carbs.